MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id-explore.md

 ---
 ms.author: bbanerjee
-ms.date: 01/01/2024
+ms.date: 03/11/2024
 ---

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Click the context-sensitive button at the top right (it reads `Sign In` on first run)
+- Select the context-sensitive button at the top right (it reads **Sign In** on first run)
 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
-- Click the **Call Graph** button to make a call to Microsoft Graph's [/me endpoint](/graph/api/user-get?tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
+- Select **Call Graph** to make a call to Microsoft Graph's [/me endpoint](/graph/api/user-get?tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.
 - You can also use the button on the top right to sign out.

 ## Contents